Howard Hendrick: Personal life

-His most important commitments are to his family.
 He and his wife, Tracy, have been married for 34 years.
-They have four children: Chelsey; Cally; Christiana; and Hudson.
-His nights and weekends are stuffed with baseball, basketball, soccer, musicals and homework and hanging out with his 6 grandchildren.
+They have four children: Chelsey, Cally, Christiana, and Hudson.
+His nights and weekends are stuffed with baseball, basketball, soccer, musicals, homework and hanging out with his 6 grandchildren.

-He is active in numerous, local and national, civic, professional and church organizations.
+He is active in numerous local and national, civic, professional and church organizations.
 He is a member of the Oklahoma Bar Association.
 He serves on the Executive Committee for the National Council of State Human Services Administrators.
 He serves on the boards of the National Children's Alliance, Nazarene Theological Seminary and the American Public Human Services Association.

 Locally, he served as chairman of the state employees State Charitable Campaign for seven years and serves on the United Way of Greater Oklahoma City Advisory Board of Trustees.
 He has served on the church board at Bethany First Church of the Nazarene for many years.
 The Oklahoma Institute of Child Advocacy named him to the Child Advocates Hall of Fame in 2003.
 In 2004, he was one of four Americans to receive the National Public Service Award for leadership in public administration from the American Society of Public Administration and National Academy of Public Administration.